nickjackolaisen/BusinessInitiaitive/_posts/non profits/2024-09-04-non_profit_sustainability.md

 xFostering long-term donor relationships is crucial.

-With a standard **[Donor Retention Rate](https://bloomerang.co/blog/donor-retention/)** of 45%, nonprofits that engage donors personally and show appreciation typically grow more sustainably.
+With a standard <a href="https://bloomerang.co/blog/donor-retention/" target="_blank">Donor Retention Rate</a> of 45%, nonprofits that engage donors personally and show appreciation typically grow more sustainably.

 ### 3. Statistical Evidence of Successful Growth

 Nonprofits applying these strategies see substantial growth.

-**[Feeding America](https://www.feedingamerica.org/our-work)** grew its donor base through corporate partnerships and technology like MealConnect, providing over **5.3 billion meals** in 2023.
+<a href="https://www.feedingamerica.org/our-work" target="_blank">Feeding America</a> grew its donor base through corporate partnerships and technology like MealConnect, providing over **5.3 billion meals** in 2023.

-**[St. Jude Children's Research Hospital](https://www.stjude.org/content/dam/en_US/shared/www/about-st-jude/financial-information/alsac-st-jude-financials-annual-report-2023.pdf)** raised over **$3.3 billion in 2023** by focusing on recurring donations, celebrity endorsements, and targeted marketing.
+<a href="https://www.stjude.org/content/dam/en_US/shared/www/about-st-jude/financial-information/alsac-st-jude-financials-annual-report-2023.pdf" target="_blank">St. Jude Children's Research Hospital</a> raised over **$3.3 billion in 2023** by focusing on recurring donations, celebrity endorsements, and targeted marketing.
 <a id="owners">

 By diversifying income, leveraging technology, and strengthening relationships, nonprofits can sustainably grow their operations and impact.